Tennessee HVAC License: How to Become an HVAC Contractor in Tennessee

 The HVAC industry is growing and advancing by leaps and bounds.
 If you want to join this essential field, there are a couple of ways to get started.
 It’s not quick, but the need for these highly trained tradespeople offers job security and the opportunity to own your own business.

 HVAC/R professionals in Tennessee can make a good living and are almost guaranteed a long career because skilled craftsmen are in high demand and short supply.
-There are over 342,040 Heating, Air Conditioning, and Refrigeration Mechanics and Installers in the United States, according to the U.S. Bureau of Labor Statistics, and 8,330 work in Tennessee.
-That number nationwide is expected to grow 4 percent from 2019 to 2029 — adding more than 15,000 of these skilled workers to the ranks.
+There are over 394,100 Heating, Air Conditioning, and Refrigeration Mechanics and Installers in the United States, according to the U.S. Bureau of Labor Statistics, and 8,740 work in Tennessee.
+That number nationwide is expected to grow 5 percent from 2021 to 2031 — adding more than 20,000 of these skilled workers to the ranks.
+The U.S. Department of Labor’s job search website, CareerOneStop, projects the growth rate in Tennessee to be more than twice that at 12% for HVAC mechanics and installers.

-And, according to the Associated General Contractors of America, contractors are hiring.
-In the 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. and 80% of firms in Tennessee had unfilled hourly craft positions on June 30, 2020.
+The Associated General Contractors of America, says contractors are hiring.
+In the 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. and 80% of firms in Tennessee had unfilled hourly craft positions.

 » Want to grow your HVAC business?
 Click here to get a demo.